Matt McMahon (basketball)

-Matthew Joseph McMahon (born April 26, 1978) is the current men's college basketball head coach for LSU.
-McMahon was formerly the men’s basketball coach at Murray State.
+Matthew Joseph McMahon (born April 26, 1978) is the current men's college basketball head coach for Louisiana State University.
+McMahon was formerly the men's basketball coach at Murray State University.
 In his third year leading the program, McMahon led the Racers to a 26–6 record that included Ohio Valley Conference regular-season and tournament championships.
+He played college basketball at Appalachian State University.

+Playing career

+Oak Ridge High School

+McMahon played high school basketball at Oak Ridge High School in Oak Ridge, Tennessee.

+Appalachian State

 A 6-foot-1 shooting guard, McMahon was a regular player under head coach Buzz Peterson at Appalachian State from 1996 to 2000.
 The Mountaineers posted a 65–25 record over his last three years, finishing with an NCAA Tournament appearance in 2000.
 During those years, McMahon averaged 6.9 points in 90 games, hitting 37.5 percent (124 of 331) of his 3-point attempts.
-He graduated in 2000 with a degree in marketing.
+He graduated in 2000 with a bachelor's degree in marketing.

 Coaching career

-Appalachian State
+Appalachian State (first stint)

 After his playing career, McMahon stayed on at Appalachian State as a student assistant men's basketball coach under head coach Houston Fancher in 2000–01.

+Tennessee

+McMahon then rejoined his former coach Buzz Peterson for a season as a graduate assistant coach at Tennessee from 2001 to 2002.

+Appalachian State (second stint)

+Following his year at Tennessee, McMahon returned to Appalachian State in 2002 as a full-time assistant under Fancher.
+He remained there through the end of the 2009-2010 season.

+UNC Wilmington

-He rejoined Peterson for a season as a graduate assistant coach at Tennessee before returning to Appalachian State in 2002 as a full-time assistant under Fancher.
-In 2010, he again joined Peterson, this time as an assistant at UNC-Wilmington before joining Steve Prohm's staff at Murray State as assistant coach in 2011.
+In 2010, McMahon again joined Peterson, this time as an assistant at UNC-Wilmington, before then joining Steve Prohm's staff at Murray State as assistant coach in 2011.